 Opera Quest Northwest

-Helps pay for creating a series of 5- to 10-minute videos focused on Opera Voices, Where do Opera Stories Come From? and How Opera Reflects Culture.
+Helps pay for creating a series of 5- to 10-minute videos focused on History of Opera and Musical Storytelling Around the World.
 Also pays for producing supporting materials for teachers.
 Provides videos and supporting materials to local schools at no cost.
 Aimed at students grades 3 through 5.

 Helps buy ultrasound supplies, pregnancy test kits and COVID – 19 PPE and supplies.